tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 ## Combinators

-We have already discussed combinators in JavaScript, now we can give them a more formal definition:
+We have already discussed combinators in JavaScript.
+Now, we can give them a more formal definition:

 <div class="alert-box alert-info" markdown="1">
 A *combinator* is a lambda expression (function) with no free variables.
 </div>

 Thus, the expression `λx.x` is a combinator because the variable `x` is bound to the parameter.
-The expression `λx.xy` is not a combinator, because `y` is not bound to any parameter, it is *free*.
+The expression `λx.xy` is not a combinator because `y` is not bound to any parameter; it is *free*.

 The [`K` combinator](/higherorderfunctions/#k-combinator) which we wrote as `x=>y=>x` in JavaScript, is written `λxy.x`.